checkm4te8/GoBWR/README.md

 GoBWR is being developed with the help of the following resources by the following authors:
 * [Simplified reactor physics for RBWR style games](https://archive.org/details/rbwr-reactor-physics) by Delfino Delphis.
+* [SEUIF97, a high-speed IAPWS-IF97 implementation in C](https://github.com/thermalogic/SEUIF97) by thermalogic (Distributed under the MIT license).

 <!-- LICENSE -->
 ## License